Holy Qurbana — celebrated monthly Subscribe to Calendar

 Holy Matrimony

-Marriage is not merely a legal contract between two people, but a sacred covenant established by God.
-In this holy sacrament, a man and woman are united before God and the Church, crowned as king and queen of a newly established family, and blessed to build together a "domestic church", a home where Christ is the center and love is the foundation.
+Not merely a legal contract between two people, but a sacred covenant established by God.
+A man and woman are united before God and the Church, crowned as king and queen of a newly established family, and blessed to build together a 'domestic church' — a home where Christ is the center.

 A Covenant, Not a Contract